Ezzard Charles

-Ezzard Mack Charles (July 7, 1921 – May 28, 1975), known as the Cincinnati Cobra, was an American professional boxer and World Heavyweight Champion.
-Known for his slick defense and precision, he is often considered the greatest light heavyweight boxer of all time.
-Charles defeated numerous Hall of Fame fighters in three different weight classes.
-Charles retired with a record of 95 wins, 25 losses and 1 draw.
-He was posthumously inducted into the International Boxing Hall of Fame in the inaugural class of 1990.
+Ezzard Mack Charles (July 7, 1921 – May 28, 1975), was an American professional boxer who competed from 1940 to 1959.
+Known as "the Cincinnati Cobra", Charles was respected for his slick defense and precision, and is often regarded as the greatest light heavyweight of all time, and one of the greatest fighters pound for pound, having defeated numerous Hall of Fame fighters in three different weight classes.
+Charles was the world heavyweight champion from 1949 to 1951, and made eight successful title defenses in under two years.

+After losing the world title, Charles continued to fight several top rated heavyweight contenders and made three close but unsuccessful attempts at reclaiming the heavyweight championship.
+Charles eventually retired from a near two decade long career with a record of 95–25–1.
+He was posthumously inducted into the International Boxing Hall of Fame as part of the inaugural class of 1990.

 Career

 Charles was born in Lawrenceville, Georgia, and grew up in Cincinnati, Ohio.
-Charles graduated from Woodward High School in Cincinnati where he was already becoming a well-known fighter.
-Known as "The Cincinnati Cobra", Charles fought many notable opponents in both the light heavyweight and heavyweight divisions, eventually winning the World Championship in the latter.
+Charles graduated from Woodward High School in Cincinnati where he was already becoming a well-known fighter (greatly inspired by fighters Kid Chocolate and later Joe Louis).
+Known as "the Cincinnati Cobra", Charles fought many notable opponents in the middleweight, light heavyweight and heavyweight divisions, eventually winning the World Championship in the latter.
 Although he never won the Light Heavyweight title, The Ring has rated him as the greatest light heavyweight of all time.

 Career beginnings and military service

-Charles started his career as a featherweight in the amateurs, where he had a record of 42–0.
+Charles started his career as a featherweight in the amateurs, where he had a near perfect record (at one point 42-0 until a 1939 loss to Daniel Warren Eby).
 In 1938, he won the Diamond Belt Middleweight Championship.
 He followed this up in 1939 by winning the Chicago Golden Gloves tournament of champions.
 He won the national AAU Middleweight Championship in 1939.

-He turned professional in 1940, knocking out Melody Johnson in the fourth round.
-Charles won all of his first 17 fights before being defeated by veteran Ken Overlin.
-Victories over future Hall of Famers Teddy Yarosz and the much avoided Charley Burley had started to solidify Charles as a top contender in the middleweight division.
-However, he served in the U.S. military during World War II and was unable to fight professionally in 1945.
+Charles' professional career began on March 12, 1940, knocking out Melody Johnson in the fourth round.
+Charles went undefeated in his first 17 fights before being defeated by former NYSAC middleweight champion Ken Overlin.
+Victories over future Hall of Famers Teddy Yarosz and the heavily avoided Charley Burley had started to solidify Charles as a top contender in the middleweight division, however, during World War II, Charles served in the U.S. military, which would eventually bring his career to a halt.